- About Us

 In particular, the following may be just some of the entities, agencies and organizations you may need to get in contact with after your loved one passes away:

-If you are unclear about which entities to contact and inform of your loved one’s death, contacting an experienced estate administration attorney like the ones at Phillips & Blow, PC will be your best move.
+If you are unclear about which entities to contact and inform of your loved one’s death, contacting an experienced estate administration attorney like the ones at Colorado Estate Matters, Ltd. will be your best move.
 This is because our experienced lawyer can help you assess what entities should be informed of the death while helping you move forward with the estate administration process.

 If you know that your loved one left behind a will, then the next step in the process of what to do after someone dies will be to track down this will.
 Here are some helpful tips for looking for wills: